liferay/liferay-docs/develop/reference/articles/08-screenlets-in-liferay-screens-for-ios/11-rating-screenlet-for-ios.markdown

 ## Features [](id=features)

 Rating Screenlet shows an asset's rating.
 It also lets users update or delete the rating.
-This Screenlet comes with different Views that display ratings as thumbs, stars, and emojis.
+This Screenlet comes with different Themes that display ratings as thumbs, stars, and emojis.

 ## Module [](id=module)